-After having symptoms for nearly 5 years, in July 2015 (aged 24) I was finally diagnosed with Achalasia and advised surgery would be the best option for me.
+After having symptoms for nearly 5 years (aged 24) I was finally diagnosed with Achalasia and advised surgery would be the best option for me.
 By this point, I had deteriorated to a stage where I was struggling to keep down both food and liquid.
 Every day would be a battle; choking on my food, numerous trips to the toilet to regurgitate, heartburn (particularly at night) and waking up choking on saliva several times night.
 As a keen runner, I used to run half marathons several times a year however as I deteriorated I was unable to fuel my body to run longer distances and found myself getting dizzy when exercising.
 The lack of sleep was affecting my concentration at work and I always felt tired/run down due to not being able to maintain a balanced diet.

 As soon as I was diagnosed with Achalasia I did the usual google and find out everything you can!
 With it being such a rare disease, I also joined an Achalasia support group online to network with others all over the world with Achalasia.
 Throughout my research and communication with the support group, one name kept being mentioned… Ian Beckingham!
 Through the support group, I became friends with a number of people who Mr Beckingham has previously operated on and heard how their lives had been completely changed for the better – they couldn’t recommend him enough.

 I am based in Chester and originally had appointments with two surgeons in Chester to discuss the Heller Myotomy.
 I mentioned I had heard of a specialist based in Nottingham and both surgeons knew straight away that it was Ian Beckingham I was referring to.
 It turns out both of the surgeons in Chester knew Mr Beckingham and had been trained to perform the operation by him.
 Neither of the surgeons in Chester had much experience with Achalasia and they were both of the opinion the best outcome for me would be to be seen by Mr Beckingham.